Zach Abey: Post-college career

 After graduating from the Naval Academy in May 2019, Abey was an assistant coach for the Midshipmen through the 2019 season before serving as a second lieutenant in the United States Marine Corps.
-As of 2024, Abey is a Marine captain.
+Abey attended The Basic School, where he was selected as his first choice of Combat Engineer.
+He then attended Combat Engineer School at Camp Lejeune, NC where he also served his first full tour.